fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

    Quantization may affect accuracy.
 It requires at least another verification of the model before using it.

+With those catches in mind, the workflow requires a few tweaks to catch problems as early as possible.

+1. Train the model for a few epochs only (at this point it doesn't matter if the model is accurate).
+1. Save the model.
+1. Attempt to convert it using [tfjs-converter](https://github.com/tensorflow/tfjs-converter).

+If conversion works, resume the usual training process to achieve high accuracy (or F1 score, or other applicable metric).
+The goal up to this point was just to check if there are no errors in the conversion, beffore committing to long training times, just to realize the model cannot be converted.

+Once the model is trained, we can quantize it.
+The goal in this step is to reduce the model size.
+However, there are two levels of quantization and they may affect accuracy in different ways.
+Another verification step is therefore needed.

+1. Convert the model again with [tfjs-converter](https://github.com/tensorflow/tfjs-converter), this time specifying `quantization_bytes`.
+1. Check the converted model's accuracy (e.g. with the test dataset).
+1. Repeat for different values of `quantization_bytes` (two values are currently supported).

 ### Workflow overview

+Putting all steps together, this is how the workflow looks like.

+> > pic here

+### Using pretrained models as a starting point

 ### Training on the browser